-Promotion to the next grade is based on the units of credit earned by the beginning of each fall semester.
-Students are not promoted at the end of first semester.
-With these promotion requirements in mind, students must be in a junior or senior advisement to be allowed to purchase prom tickets.
+Promotion to the next grade is based on the units of credit earned by the end of each spring semester.
+Fourth year students who are not in 12^{th} grade may be promoted after fall semester if they have earned enough credits.
+With these promotion requirements in mind, students must be in 11^{th} or 12^{th} grade to purchase prom tickets.